DavidMChan/mysfire/README.md

         return value + self._string_to_append if self._string_to_append else ""
 ```

 Want to add remote data loading to your processor?
-It's as easy as 1.2.3:
+It's as easy as:
 ```py
 from swiftly import register_processor, S3Processor
 from swiftly.s3_utils import resolve_s3_or_local